viacheslavpopov/tamagotchi-database/README.md

 * `dotnet run` will run the application.
 * `dotnet restore` to install packages listed in project's boilerplate.

-## Known Bugs

-No known bugs as of now.
-[Please report any bugs found here.](https://github.com/dani-t-codes/tamagotchi-database/issues)

 ## Support and Contact Details

 If any errors or bugs occur with installation delete both bin and obj folders and follow the Installing Packages and Run Console Application instructions again.
 Get help or report a bug you have found in the .NET platform at [.NET Support](https://dotnet.microsoft.com/platform/support).
-Or please email me, <agatakolohe@gmail.com>.

 ## Technologies Used